palaeoverse/palaeoverse/CONTRIBUTING.md

 ### Issues

 Tasks that need working on are logged as [issues](https://github.com/palaeoverse/palaeoverse/issues) on our repository.
 If you want to get involved with contributing to `palaeoverse` but don't know where to start, this is a great place to identify what tasks need working on.
 You can also contribute by logging [issues](https://github.com/palaeoverse/palaeoverse/issues) that you have encountered such as typos, bugs, feature requests, etc. We aim to maintain a list of 'Good First Issues' specifically for new contributors to `palaeoverse`.
-Feel free to find one of the unclaimed 'Good First Issues' that interests you, claim it by adding a comment to it and jump in!
+Feel free to find one of the unclaimed 'Good First Issues' that interests you, claim it by adding a comment to it, and jump in!

 ### Minor changes